perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 # Review

+Alternative titles:

-Alternative title: Using Neural Networks to Detect and Emulate Execution Traces of Simple Algorithms
+1. Using Neural Networks to Detect and Emulate Execution Traces of Simple Algorithms
+2. Classification and Emulation of Sorting Algorithms using Neural Networks
+3. Using Neural Networks for Learning to Detect and Emulate Sorting Algorithms based on their Execution Traces
+4. Neural Networks Learn to Detect and Emulate Sorting Algorithms from their Execution Traces

 ## 1. Overview and Structure